AxisCommunications/docker-acap/README.md

 The application does not contain the docker client binary.
 This means that all calls need to be done from a separate machine.
-This can be achieved by using the `--host` flag when running the docker command and requires the TCP Socket to be selected.
+This can be achieved by using the `--host` flag when running the docker command and requires *TCP Socket* to be selected.

 The port used will change depending on if the application runs using TLS or not.
-The application will be reachable on port 2375 when running unsecured, and on port 2376 when running secured using TLS.
+The Docker daemon will be reachable on port 2375 when running unsecured, and on port 2376 when running secured using TLS.
 Please read section [Using TLS to secure the application](#using-tls-to-secure-the-application) for more information.